Ishan8840/OperAId/README.md

 # OperAid
-A hands-free web app for doctors and nurses to access patient records and scans — built on voice commands and real-time transcription.

----

-## Overview
 OperAid is a voice-controlled platform that eliminates the need for manual record searching.
 Doctors and nurses can instantly access patient charts, lab results, and reports by speaking naturally.
 This streamlines workflows, reduces stress, and saves valuable time in clinical environments.

 **Demo:** [Presentation](https://operaid.framer.website/) | [Live Demo](https://operaid.vercel.app/)